geetduggal/dx-download-agent/README.md

 ## Manifest file format

 The manifest file is a YAML file that is a list of dictionaries.
-Each dictionary item must have an `id` field at minimum as in the example above, but each item can also have other metadata:
+Each key is a project ID, and each project ID itself has a list of dictionaries containing at minimum a DNAnexus file ID.
+Specifically, each dictionary item must have an `id` field at minimum as in the example above, but each item can also have other metadata:

-* `project`: project ID from which files are to be downloaded
+* `project-XXXX`: project ID from which files are to be downloaded
-* `files`: list of dictionaries:
+  * list of dictionaries:
     * `id` (required): DNAnexus file ID
     * `name`: File name on DNAnexus (used by `status` command)
     * `desired_local_path`: Desired local path
 * ...

 ## Execution file format